 I pretended to take her photo as I framed the shot of the family.
 I ripped a few frames before my buddy went over and ask to take their photo.
 They shook their heads and said no, then continued to chat with each other.
 He came back with a sad face as I smiled, I showed him my shot.

 Before you accuse me of invading their privacy and I start to defend my view, I will concede.
 You’re right.
 I should have shown the family the photo and offered to send them a copy or pay them a few dollars.
 If they didn’t like the photo, I would have deleted it.

 Here’s some practical advice to let the shot happen:

-- Dial in your camera settings, have one value of exposure; ISO, Aperture or Shutter, set on auto mode.
+- Dial-in your camera settings.
+Have one value of exposure — ISO, aperture or shutter speed — set on auto mode.

 - Observe your surroundings and look for interactions.
 Try and predict what will happen next.

 - At a wedding, look for reactions during key parts of the ceremony.

 - For street photography, find a beautiful background, frame the shot then wait for someone to walk into your scene.

 Look back at some of your favorite photos and ask yourself, how did I create this shot?
 Did I make it happen or let it happen.
 This understanding will enhance your skills when faced with a difficult shoot.
 Share your stories in the comments below.